cjcheema/demo-terra-aws/README.md

 ## Prerequisites

 - **GitHub Actions** is set up in this repository.
 No local installation of Terraform or AWS CLI is required.
+- **Remote Backend** should be setup in Amazon S3 to store the Terraform state file.
+Check out my article below for the step-by-step guide: https://www.cjcheema.com/2025/02/07/no-more-dynamodb-use-native-s3-locking-for-terraform-state/

 ## Usage